-Passive House is a building design standard that can reduce energy use by as much as 90% compared to conventional construction.
+Passive building is a design standard that can reduce energy use by as much as 90% compared to conventional construction.

 energy-efficient